marybun/machine_learning/HW3/README.md

 VT01 = svd.components_
 ```

 And build an LDA that classifies the two digits by training on the first 60 images of each and testing on 20 images of each.
+It uses 2 arbitrary feature columns, since using more would be more computationally costly.

 ```python
 plt.rcParams['figure.figsize'] = [12, 12]